chhjel/HealthCheck/README.md

 ## Utils

-Various utility classes can be found below the `Toolkit.Core.Util` namespace.
+Various utility classes can be found below the `QoDL.Toolkit.Core.Util` namespace.

 * `TKSensitiveDataUtils` - Util methods for stripping numbers of given lengths, emails etc from texts.
 * `TKIPAddressUtils` - Parse strings to IP address models.